MarcusHoltz/marcusholtz.github.io/_posts/2023-10-08-nzyme-wireless-penetration-defense.md

 [ -z "$MY_WIFI" ] && export MY_WIFI=wlan-card-not-found
 ###
 #######################################################
-### Check if config file exists, possibly previously run -- ask if they need help
+### HELP SECTION: Check if config file exists, possibly previously run -- ask if they need help
 #######################################################
 if [ -f "/etc/nzyme/nzyme.conf" ]; then
     echo -e "You've re-run this script.\nWhat do you want to do now that nzyme is installed?"